ciniml/m5stack_matter_examples/matter/sleepy_device/README.md

 # Matter Contact sensor - Sleepy device

 This example creates a Sleepy device using the ESP Matter data model.
-Currently it can be only available for ESP32-H2.
+Currently it can be only available for ESP32-H2 and ESP32-C6.

 See the [docs](https://docs.espressif.com/projects/esp-matter/en/latest/esp32/developing.html) for more information about building and flashing the firmware.